saraanasim/nexnest-monorepo-starter/docs/deployment/README.md

 # Deployment Guide

-This guide covers various deployment options for the Faith.Online monorepo.
+This guide covers various deployment options for the NexNest Monorepo Starter.

 ## Table of Contents